Consultation portal privacy notice and terms and conditions

 Gateshead's Information Rights Officer and the Information Commissioner's Office

-If you have any concerns about the processing of your personal data by Gateshead Council, you may contact the Information Rights Officer, Legal and Corporate Services, Gateshead Council, 1st Floor, Civic Centre, Gateshead, NE8 1HH or the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+If you have any concerns about the processing of your personal data by us, you may contact the Information Rights Officer, Legal and Corporate Services, Gateshead Council, First Floor, Civic Centre, Gateshead, NE8 1HH or the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 - breaches any third party's rights including, without limitation, copyright, patent rights, trade mark rights, performer's rights, rights of confidence;

 - is unlawful, offensive, threatening, abusive, harassing, defamatory, deceptive, fraudulent, invasive of another's privacy or tortuous;

 - victimises, harasses, degrades or intimidates an individual or group of individuals on the basis of religion, gender, sexual orientation, race, ethnicity, age or disability;

 - encourages conduct that would constitute a criminal offence, or that gives rise to civil liability.

 We reserve the right to dispose of any material that is considered unlawful.

 The views expressed on the portal do not necessarily reflect official council policy and we are not responsible for any content posted on the portal by any third party.